 All AEs occurring after signature of informed consent and either observed by the Investigator or reported by the patient (whether or not attributed to the use of IL-2 or LN-144 treatment), will be reported on the eCRF.
-Monitoring and reporting of AEs will be conducted through the last study visit.
+Monitoring and reporting of AEs will be conducted through 12 months from the last dose date of IL-2 or until the first dose date of the next line of anti-cancer therapy, whichever occurs first.

 Medically significant AEs considered related to the investigational product by the Investigator or the Sponsor will be followed until resolved or resolved with sequelae.
-The Investigator shall categorize the cause of the AE as chemotherapy, LN-144, IL-2 or other and must assign the following attributes: description; dates of onset and resolution; severity; assessment of relatedness to investigational product, and action taken.
+The Investigator shall categorize the cause of the AE as chemotherapy, LN-144, IL-2 or other and must assign the following attributes: description; dates of onset and resolution; severity; assessment of relatedness to investigational product; and action taken.
 The Investigator may be asked to provide follow-up information.

 If any patient should die while on the study, the Investigator will inform the Sponsor as soon as possible.
-(Note: Death due to disease progression should not be reported as a SAE unless it is deemed to be related to the use of study treatment.)
+(Note: Death due to disease progression should not be reported as an SAE unless it is deemed to be related to the use of study treatment.)
 The cause of death should be recorded in detail on the SAE Report Form.